d0n/pwclip/docs/description.rst

 To catch user input python's Tk (tkinter) library is used to create a simple password input window.
-The appropriate response is saved for only 3 seconds by default to not have it exposed as soon as it's used.
-The utility also supports the input of any integer which is then used as timer.
-Otherwise the environment is searched for PWCLIPTIME and uses the value of that environment variable as timer.
-The timer is used as time in which the received password stays in the paste buffer bevore its replaced by the previously copied value.
-As you may see there is an optional commet which is used as text notification displayed on the screen if set.
-Therefor python3's gi notify2 is used which is another reason for discontinuing python2 support.
+The appropriate response is saved for only 3 seconds by default to not have it exposed as soon as it has been used.
+For the timer another environment variable used if set - PWCLIPTIME.
+The value of that variable is obviously used for setting the time to switch back to what you had in the clipboard bevore using pwclip.
+Optionally there is a text notification displayed on the screen if the comment field is set.
+It's intension is having a reminder for something attached to a login which is safe exposing to eyes watching what's on screen.
+Therefor python3's gi module's notify2 is used.

 I would encourage you to bind pwclip to a shortcut within your X-Environment to have access to your passwords at any time.
 On Windows-Systems you need to